jhonpedro/api-github-clone/README.md

 ### Run with docker compose

 To run this way you'll need to have Docker compose.

+Rename `.env.example` to `.env`

-So, just run in your terminal if you're inside of API folder
+Run in your terminal if you're inside of API folder

 ```bash
 $ docker-compose up -d